uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/8-conclusion.md

 Great work!
 At this point, you should be comfortable:

-- Remotely connecting to your assigned university Linux server
+- Remotely connecting to your assigned server
 - Browsing the Linux file system using list (`ls`) and change directory (`cd`)
 - Viewing file contents with concatenate (`cat`)
 - Looking up unknown commands with `man`